zaksabeast/ctru-rs/README.md

 See the [3DS project template](https://github.com/rust3ds/rust3ds-template) for instructions on how to use this library.

-## Structure

-This repository is organized as follows:
-* `ctru-rs`: Safe, idiomatic wrapper around `ctru-sys`.
-* `ctru-sys`: Low-level, unsafe bindings to ctrulib
-* `ctr-std`: A partial implementation of the Rust standard library for the 3DS.

 ## License

 Copyright (C) Rust 3DS Project authors, 2015-2016